openstack/swift/doc/source/deployment_guide.rst

 disk_chunk_size                  65536       Size of chunks to read/write to disk
 container_update_timeout         1           Time to wait while sending a container
                                              update on object update.
+nice_priority                    None        Scheduling priority of server processes.
+                                             Niceness values range from -20 (most
+                                             favorable to the process) to 19 (least favorable to the process).
+The default
+                                             does not modify priority.
+ionice_class                     None        I/O scheduling class of server processes.
+                                             I/O niceness class values are IOPRIO_CLASS_RT,
+                                             IOPRIO_CLASS_BE, and IOPRIO_CLASS_IDLE.
+                                             The default does not modify class and priority.
+Linux supports io scheduling
+                                             priorities and classes since 2.6.13 with
+                                             the CFQ io scheduler.
+                                             Work only with ionice_priority. ionice_priority                  None        I/O scheduling priority of server processes.
+I/O niceness priority is
+                                             a number which goes from 0 to 7.
+                                             The higher the value, the lower the I/O priority of the process.
+Work only with ionice_class.
 ================================ ==========  ==========================================

 .. _object-server-options: